medianetlab/OuluLabs/README.md

 ### Register the available platform locations

 The first step for the Katana administrator is to register the available testbed locations.
 These [locations](location) will be used at a later stage for registering platform components and, eventually, deploying network slices.
-In your case, you have a dummy edge location (not representing an actual location, since all the services will be deployed within the same OpenStack instances).
+In your case, you have a dummy edge location (not representing an actual location since all the services will be deployed within the same OpenStack instances).
 Add the edge location by running a curl against the Slice Manager location endpoint:

 ```bash
 curl -X POST -H "Content-type: Application/json" http://KATANA_IP:8000/api/location -d '@location/groupX_edge.json'
 ```

 You will get back the UUID of the new location.
-By default, katana uses a default Core location for all Slices.
+By default, Katana uses a default Core location for all Slices.
 Run a GET request to see all the available locations:

 ```bash
 curl -X GET http://KATANA_IP:8000/api/location